katiehuangx/Transition-into-Data-Analytics/README.md

 **‼️IMPORTANT‼️**
 - The course says that you will learn everything you need to know to be job-ready.
 Unfortunately, that is not true.
-- You'll need to learn **A LOT MORE** to be good enough and pass technical interviews.
+- What you learn from this course is NOT ENOUGH to get a job or pass a technical interview (usually in SQL).

-That's why I'm sharing the resources below so that you can continue on with your studying journey after the completion of the Google/IBM course.
+That's why I'm sharing these resources so that you can continue on with your studies after the completion of the Google/IBM course.

 ## What are the Technical Skills to Learn?